patwalls/freshms/README.md

 + [ ] ability to see all current albums following
 + [ ] ability to cancel notification
 + [ ] delete account
++ [ ] ability to see most followed, not-yet-leaked projects

 ## Text Interface Features
 + [ ] Phone number verification